Student use of a quantum simulation and visualization tool: Methods

 The students were then asked to \emph{Predict} how the real part, imaginary part, and probability density of the ground and first excited states evolved in time, after which they went through the same \emph{Explore} and \emph{Revise} phases.

 After considering single eigenstates, students then considered the superposition state

 with the initial state at $t = 0$ given by

 First, students considered the static case, and as before, they were asked to \emph{Predict} the real part, imaginary part, and probability density of $\psi_\mathrm{initial}(x)$.
 However, they were also asked to \emph{Predict} whether or not the probability density of the state would evolve in time and why.
 Again, students were asked to \emph{Explore} and \emph{Revise} their predictions using Composer.
-This marked the end of the single-well exercise.
-The students then went on to work with the double-well system and the new \emph{flowscene}.
+This marked the end of the single-well part of the exercise.